1. Application Process

 2 Selection & Acceptance

-2.1 Applications should be made on the online form through the TRC website and submitted electronically.
+2.1 Applications should be made on the online form and submitted electronically.

-2.5 If an exhibition for the Tableland Regional Gallery is unsuccessful, the Old Post Office or Foyer Galleries may be Feedback on the application can be provided by the Galleries Officer on request.
+2.5 Feedback on unsuccessful applications can be provided by the Galleries Officer on request.

-2.6 Applications should include sufficient information to clearly demonstrate how the proposal meets the following assessment criteria:
+2.6 Applications should include sufficient information to clearly demonstrate how the proposal meets these assessment criteria:

-The Galleries Officer is responsible for the scheduling of exhibitions and will endeavour to accommodate artist date preferences if possible.
+The Galleries Officer is responsible for the scheduling of exhibitions and will endeavour to accommodate artist date preferences when possible.

 3 Artwork

-3.1 All artwork must be new and not previously exhibited on the Tablelands, unless otherwise approved by the Advisory Committee or the Galleries Officer.
+3.1 All works of art must be new and not previously exhibited on the Tablelands, unless otherwise approved by the Galleries Officer.

 3.2 In addition to submitting the application form, artists should supply up to 10 high-resolution images with title, artist, date and media.
-These need not be works for the proposed exhibition but demonstrate the current thinking and style of the artist.
+These need not be works for the proposed exhibition but should give an indication of the artist’s work and relate to the exhibition proposal.

 3.3 Applications from community groups who wish to exhibit annually will be welcome, however groups may not be offered their gallery of choice and applications will be assessed annually against the assessment criteria and other applications received.